mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 }
 ```

-Here below are listed all the properties that you can provide for each microservice component:
+Here below are listed all the properties that you can provide for each microservice item:

-- **componentId**: a unique component id that can be used to identify the component and all the services generated from it.
-Each service created using this component will have the identifier value in the **sourceComponentId** property.
+- **itemId**: a unique item id that can be used to identify the item and all the services generated from it.
+Each service created using this item will have the identifier value in the **sourceComponentId** property.
 - **defaultEnvironmentVariables**: the environment variables that will overwrite the default environment variables applied by DevOps Console.
   In particular, for each of them you need to provide:
   - **name**: the variable name (generally, a key written in `UPPER_SNAKE_CASE`)